olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 Use a centralized script to set up the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-During a test run, the environment is independently set up during the build and run stages.
+During a test run, the environment is independently set up during the build and run stages (e.g., the job submission is not done from within the build environment).
 If the build script and job script each contain several ``module load`` statements, there is a chance that those can diverge.
-To centralize where the environment is set to a single file, place a script containing the ``module`` commands and environment modifications in the build directory, and ``source`` that script from the build and job scripts.
+To centralize where the environment is set to a single file, place a script containing the ``module`` commands and environment modifications in the build directory, and ``source`` that script from both the build and job scripts.
 For the build script, this can be accomplished as simply ``source env.sh``, if the script is in the top level of the Source directory.
 For the job script, this can be accomplished by ``source $BUILD_DIR/env.sh``, if the **$BUILD_DIR** environment variable is defined as in the :ref:`job-script-template` section above.